hpaluch/dsPIC33CH-Curiosity/README.md

 # Curiosity board Notes

-Please note that you when you create new project you need to select:
+Please note that when you create new project you need to select:
 - Family: `16-bit DSCs (dsPIC33)`
 - Device: `dsPIC33CH512MP508` for Master Core.
 If you will create also Slave project you have to select same CPU with `S1` (Slave) suffix